-1.5.11 Oregon Department of Forestry (ODF)
+1.5.10 Oregon Department of Forestry (ODF)

-The ODF manages several programs which protect the States forest lands and ensure a plentiful natural resource.
-The Department's largest program protects the 28,289,000 acres of forest land from wild fire.
-The Forest Practices program assures the growing and harvesting of forest tree species and maintenance of forest land for forest purposes are the primary uses of privately owned forest lands.
+The ODF manages several programs, which protect the State's forestlands and ensure a plentiful natural resource.
+The Department's largest program protects the roughly 16,000,000 acres of forestland from wild fire.
+The Forest Practices program assures the growing and harvesting of forest tree species and maintenance of forestland for forest purposes are the primary uses of privately owned forestlands.
 The program also assures that forest practices are consistent with the sound management of soil, air, water, fish, and wildlife resources.
 Like many of the other environmental agencies, the ODF provides technical and financial assistance.
 By providing this service, it helps to mitigate Oregon's future timber supply shortage while it promotes forest health.
-It also enhances and protects critical natural resource values such as fish and wildlife habitat, soils, air, water, recreation, and aesthetics on non-federal forest land.
+It also enhances and protects critical natural resource values such as fish and wildlife habitat, soils, air, water, recreation, and aesthetics on non-federal forestland.